FAIRmat-NFDI/nomad-docs/docs/writing_guide.md

 - **Think in user flows.** Imagine how a user encounters problems or tasks, not how the codebase is organized.
 - **Be as detailed as required, as concise as possible.** Include all steps or context the user needs, but avoid unnecessary narrative.
 - **Prefer clarity over cleverness.** Simple, direct wording beats jargon, metaphors, or over-complicated phrasing.
 - **Stay consistent.** Follow existing terminology, formatting, and naming conventions; introduce new terms sparingly and define them clearly.
-When in doubt, cross-check other docs pages or ask the managerial team.
+When in doubt, cross-check other docs pages or ask the documentation maintainers.
 - **Keep essential context in place, centralize reusable content.** Provide enough information directly on the page so the user can follow without friction.
 For reused, larger blocks of content, keep a single authoritative version and link to it.
 - **Check accuracy with the actual system.** Verify commands, screenshots, and examples against the current NOMAD deployment.